FinS-Pilot: A Benchmark for Online Financial RAG System: Benchmark Construction

 \subsection{Extraction}

-\textbf{Dataset source and preprocessing.}\quad The user interaction logs from our production financial assistant system contain three key elements: user queries, system responses, and precise timestamps.
-These logs undergo careful preprocessing to remove sensitive information while preserving query semantics and contextual relationships.
-The preprocessing pipeline includes tokenization, entity anonymization, and query normalization to ensure data quality.
+\textbf{Dataset source and preprocessing.}\quad The user interaction logs from our financial assistant system contain three key elements: user queries, system responses, and precise timestamps.
+These logs undergo careful preprocessing to remove sensitive information.